robfatland/nexus/ai/index.md

 - [azure](https://github.com/robfatland/nexus/blob/gh-pages/ai/azure.md) cloud: stub

-# en avance: Notes from a lecture
+# en avance: Notes from a lecture at the University of Washington
-## delivered by Dr. Elle O'Brien 14-October-2025; University of Michigan School of Information
+## Dr. Elle O'Brien 14-October-2025; University of Michigan School of Information

 - Code LLMs (abbreviated here CL) are in regular use: simulation, data collection, etc research software